 At the completion of Fr Andrey’s studies, Prof Andrew Louth, the professor of Patristics and Byzantine Studies at Durham University, was suggested by Bishop Hilarion Alfeyev for ordination on behalf of the Durham parish.
 Subsequently, Fr Andrew was ordained to the priesthood on 19 July 2003 by Bishop Basil Osborne (acting for Metropolitan Anthony of Sourozh), and has been serving as the rector of the parish for nearly 20 years.
 The parish has grown over the years and, in 2015, Fr Andrew suggested the appointment of someone to join him in the pastoral care.
 Dr Justin Mihoc was proposed as candidate consequently being ordained deacon on the Feast of Pentecost 2017 (by Bishop Ignatie Trif), and priest on 13 October 2018 by Metropolitan Iosif, the Romanian Orthodox Archbishop of Western Europe.
 In February 2022, Fr Andrew retired as rector of the parish (with Fr Justin being appointed in his stead) but remains an active rector emeritus, concelebrating with Fr Justin most weeks.

-At present, the community worships in the church of St Oswald’s.
-For the past five years, the Orthodox Parish of St Cuthbert and St Bede has been looking for a more permanent home in Durham.
-A small, disused chapel inside the graveyard of the Parish of St Nicholas’, on Providence Row (The Sands) will become in the near future an Orthodox Church and function as the parish church (more about this project can be found here).
+Between August 2020 and August 2023, the community worshipped in the church of St Oswald’s.
+For the past years, the Orthodox Parish of St Cuthbert and St Bede had been looking for a more permanent home in Durham.
+A small, disused chapel inside the graveyard of the Parish of St Nicholas’, on Providence Row (The Sands) was acquired, refurbished and is now our parish church (more about this project can be found here).
 We moved into our church for the Feast of the Trasfiguration in 2023, and have since held regular weekly services.
 Please see this page for the list of upcoming services.